By Jacqueline GaNun

 Jacqueline GaNun is a fourth-year journalism major at the University of Georgia.

-Note: This story was published with grant funding from the UGA Institute on Human Development and Disability.
+Note: This story serves as an exemplar piece and was published with grant funding from the UGA Institute on Human Development and Disability.
+Read here how GaNun reported the story.